 Many autistic people are "gifted" in one particular area, i.e. music, building, memorization, mathematics, and law.

 This group of local and nationally known public figures has agreed to support, endorse, and increase awareness.
 While the list is growing, a couple of the friends include Retired General Gary Harrell (commander of the Black Hawk, the helicopter in the true story and movie “Black Hawk Down.”) and Duane Allen; lead singer of the Oak Ridge Boys.
-(We expect Zac Brown, Joe Theisman, Herschel Walker, and Allen Jackson to be added.
-Our goal is 25).
+We expect this number to continue to grow.